snikket-im/snikket-android/README.md

 #### How does the encryption for conferences work?

-For conferences only OMEMO and OpenPGP are supported as encryption method.
-(OTR does not work with multiple participants).
+For conferences only OMEMO and OpenPGP are supported as encryption method..

 ##### OMEMO

 OMEMO encryption works only in private (members only) conferences that are non-anonymous.

-You need to have presence subscription with every member of the conference.
+The server of all participants need to pass the OMEMO [Compliance Test](https://conversations.im/compliance).
-You can verify that by going into the conference details, long press every member and start a conversation with them.
-(Or select 'contact details' if they are already in your contact list)
+In other words they either need to run version 18.01+ of ejabberd or have the `omemo_all_access` module installed on Prosody.

 The owner of a conference can make a public conference private by going into the conference details and hit the settings button (the one with the gears) and select both *private* and